 Lunch in School

 Children in the Infant School may have a free school lunch.
-We offer a choice of vegetarian/fish meals for school lunch.
+We offer a choice of meals including fish, Halal meat, vegetables, salad and fruit.

 Our school lunch, cooked on the premises, is available for all infant children free of charge.
 Please support us by continuing to register your child for free school meals if you are entitled to this benefit.
-If you don’t we miss out on essential funding for your child.
+If you don’t we miss out on essential funding for your child and you miss out on supermarket vouchers each school holiday.

 Key Stage 1 - Free School Meals